silverhammermba/blog/_posts/2023-11-14-string-length.markdown

 Most of them exist purely to support backwards compatibility with cryptic legacy systems e.g., `U+009D` "operating system command".
 Some are useful but have better Unicode alternatives.
-For example the ambiguous "new line" which often uses some combination of the control codes `U+000A` and `U+000D` but can better represented with `U+2028` "line separator" and `U+2029` "paragraph separator".
+For example the ambiguous "new line" which often uses some combination of the control codes `U+000A` and `U+000D` but can be better represented with `U+2028` "line separator" and `U+2029` "paragraph separator".
 In my applications, I simply strip control codes from the text and calculate the string length after.

 ## How to count Unicode scalar values